SentioProberDev/Examples-Python/README.md

 Please make sure to also install the Python extensions.
 Visual Studio Code will prompt you for their installation when you open a python project for the first time.

+## Downloading the SENTIO Python samples
+1.)
+Download or clone the SentioProberControlSamples repository

+2.)
+Download the latest version of the [Python bindings for SENTIO](https://github.com/SentioProberDev/SentioProberControl/releases/)
+* Open the Assets Combobox and download the \*.tar.gz archive (i.e. sentio_prober_control-3.5.2.tar.gz)

+3.)
+Install the SentioProberControl python bindings for SENTIO probe stations You can install the package with pip from a terminal by typing the following command:

 ## Table of Contents

 ### [map_setup.py](https://github.com/SentioProberDev/SentioProberControlSamples/blob/master/map_setup.py)